Brown recycling bins

 What are you doing to reduce the delivery backlog?

-We have increased our delivery teams from 3 to 5 and we are looking at options to further increase the number of deliveries and collections that we carry out.
+We have increased our delivery teams and are looking at options to further increase the number of deliveries and collections that we can carry out.

 Why can't you tell me what day my replacement bin is being delivered?

-We have never provided customers with a delivery date for their bins but understand that it is not ideal to have to leave your bins outside your property for 20 days.
-We are looking at ways in which we can improve our delivery system to both reduce delivery times and provide a date - but until then, due to the volume of requests we are unable to provide this.
+We have never provided customers with a delivery date for their bins but understand that it is not ideal to have to leave your bins outside your property until we can collect it.
+We are looking at ways in which we can improve our delivery system to both reduce delivery times and provide a date - but until then, due to the volume of requests, we are unable to provide this.

 My neighbour has had their bin delivered but I am still waiting - why is this?

-We allocate delivery slots on a postcode basis, but also on when we receive requests, so your neighbour may have requested their bin several weeks ago.
+Delivery slots are allocated by postcode but also take into account when a request was received.
+Your neighbour may have requested their bin several weeks ago - we deal with the oldest requests first.
 We'll deliver to the same street wherever possible to reduce the need to travel back to the same road on numerous occasions but due to the time intervals between bin requests this is not always possible.

 Why are you leaving some brown bins unemptied?